tim-shand/www-tshand-com/src/content/page/about/index.md

 ## Who am I?

-An avid IT professional and tech enthusiast, with over a decade of industry experience.
+An IT professional and avid tech enthusiast, with over a decade of industry experience.

-I enjoy solving problems, implementing automation solutions, configuring monitoring platforms and working with code.
-Hence, I have decided to focus my career ambitions towards DevOps and Cloud Engineering.
+I enjoy designing and implementing automation solutions, configuring monitoring platforms, and working with code.

-This site, and future blog posts will serve as a way for me to document my learning journey, hopefully providing some value to others along the way.
+Ultimately, my passion is solving problems and delivering real solutions.
+Focusing my career ambitions towards DevOps and Cloud Engineering has enabled me to utilize my personal interests as a skill set.

 It was MS-DOS where I found my love for computers.
 As a kid, my Dad would bring home old PCs from his work for me to mess about with.
-Countless re-installs and upgrades soon followed.

-It's a real blessing when your profession can also be your hobby.
+Countless system re-installs and upgrades soon followed.
+It's a real blessing when your hobby can also become your profession.

+My goal for this site, and future posts is document my learning journey and personal projects.
+Hopefully it will also provide some value to others along the way.

 ---

-## When I'm Not Doing IT Stuff?
+## When I'm Not Doing Conmputer Stuff?

-I'm pretty keen on the outdoors and enjoy getting out and about, exploring remote places.
+I love the outdoors, enjoy getting out and exploring remote places (both by 4WD and hiking).

-The cold doesn't bother me, in fact I prefer it (accompanied by high altitude for bonus points).
+As a keen skiier, the cold doesn't bother me, in fact I prefer it (accompanied by high altitude for bonus points).
 That being said, I also frequent the coast for a bit of fishing (although my catch-rate could do with some improvement).

 When I'm not tinkering with tech, I'm also pretty handy on the tools.
-Fixing up cars, restoring old motorbikes or building new garden beds.
+Fixing/upgrading cars, restoring old motorbikes or building new garden beds.

 Feel free to reach out for chat, or connect with me on [LinkedIn](https://www.linkedin.com/in/tshandnz).

+Cheers!

 ---